lblod/lpdc-management-service/test/data-integrity-validation/specific-data-issues-for-concept-snapshot-to-fix-from-production-data.md

 => **still to solve in the data**
 + we still need to load this in the data

-# case 3: not all triples seem to be loaded, that are directly linked to a concept versie (solved)
+# case 3: not all triples seem to be loaded, that are directly linked to a concept snapshot (solved)

 one example is :